Doctor (Work It Out)

-"Doctor (Work It Out)" is a song produced by American musician Pharrell Williams and sung by Miley Cyrus.
-It is their first collaboration in ten years, after Cyrus featured on Williams's 2014 single "Come Get It Bae"; Williams previously produced four songs for Cyrus's fourth studio album Bangerz (2013).
+"Doctor (Work It Out)" is a song produced by Pharrell Williams and performed by American singer Miley Cyrus.
+It is their first collaboration in ten years, after Cyrus featured on Williams's 2014 single "Come Get It Bae"; Williams previously produced four songs for Cyrus's fourth studio album, Bangerz (2013).
 "Doctor (Work It Out)" is a restructured and re-recorded version of a song recorded during the Bangerz recording sessions.
 They worked with songwriter Michael Pollack and released it on March 1, 2024.

 Background and release

 We just believe so much in timing and in everything happening when it's supposed to.
 And around the Grammys, Pharrell and I were talking about putting the song out, and it just felt like it was so serendipitous, and there were so many alignments and so many moments that made me know that now was the perfect time.
 And then sometimes things in our past make more sense in our present than they ever did then.
 [So] this song, I think the nature, the celebration, the feeling, especially with the video, the joy, the dancing, the letting go, it's what this song really always needed.